 The MAHER FAMILY ENDOWED SCHOLARSHIP is awarded to students who are pursuing a pre-veterinary program and are showing demonstrated efforts in this pursuit, such as through volunteering at a veterinary clinic or animal hospital; or to students who will conduct their senior thesis on animals at the G.H.
-Gordon Biological Station or the South African Research Center; or to students who participate in the Henry Doorly Zoo Internship Program.
+Gordon Biological Station; or to students who participate in the Henry Doorly Zoo Internship Program.